-GardaWorld has maintained the Business and Human Rights Working Group meetings to ensure discussions on, review of and monitoring of our policies and implementation of standards in respect to ensuring that our code and standards are implemented across our operations.
+- We have revised how we undertake Performance and Development Reviews with the aim of enhancing engagement whilst obtaining a greater understanding of employee needs. - The Oversight Board continues to receive regular reports on grievances/complaints and monitors that lessons have been learnt and applied across the organisation's activities to ensure a culturally respectful environment. - We have reviewed all of our policies and procedures in our Business Management System to ensure that best practices and previous lessons identified from incident investigations and their reviews have been incorporated into our operating procedures ensuring that we are continually improving and developing. - GardaWorld has maintained the Business and Human Rights Working Group meetings to ensure discussions on, review of and monitoring of our policies and implementation of standards in respect to ensuring that our code and standards are implemented across our operations.
 This Working Group, along with others, reports directly to the Oversight Board.

-- Continue to roll out all relevant policies into recent acquisitions and integrations of businesses as we continue to grow our global footprint. - Continue to ensure the implementation of the Supplier Code to ensure that our suppliers understand the expectations and commitment required concerning their workforce as a GardaWorld approved supplier. - Conduct our next annual review of our policies and procedures throughout 2021/22 to ensure that lessons are identified and continual improvement opportunities are exploited.
-We will incorporate the results into our Business Management System as part of every Oversight Board. - Roll out an enhanced Due Diligence process to reduce the risk of inadvertently contracting with a party who has engaged or continues to engage in Human Rights abuses. - Deliver diversity and inclusion training across the business to further develop a diverse and inclusive culture and to reduce the potential for workplace discrimination. - Ensure that our Business and Human Rights Working Group meets not less than quarterly to review and discuss pertinent topics to ensure the implementation of the GardaWorld Code and Supplier Code, as applicable, throughout our operations. - Ensure that our UK Subsidiary reviews annually and, if necessary, amends and updates its Modern Slavery Act Statement. - Continued rollout of the QHSE Management Training Course.
+- Continue to roll out all relevant policies into recent acquisitions and integrations of businesses as we continue to grow our global footprint. - Train management level of personnel to IOSH Managing Safely, ensuring continual standards of Health and Safety across the workforce are maintained. - Review our Child Labour Remediation Plan and revise this as necessary. - Seek to undertake diversity and inclusion training across the business, in order to further develop a diverse and inclusive culture and to reduce the potential for workplace discrimination. - Conduct our next annual review of our policies and procedures throughout 2022/23 to ensure that lessons are identified and continual improvement opportunities are exploited.
+We will incorporate the results into our Business Management System as part of every Oversight Board. - Ensure that our Business and Human Rights Working Group continues to meet not less than quarterly to review and discuss pertinent topics to ensure the implementation of the GardaWorld Code and Supplier Code, as applicable, throughout our operations. - Ensure that our UK Subsidiary is reviews, and as requires updates, its Modern Slavery Act Statement.